- Download our Moving to Montreal Guide (PDF)

-Children in Montreal start going to school at five years old in a maternelle.
-Grade one to six is ecole primaire and ecole secondaire is from grade 7 to 11.
-Students then move onto post-secondary college for grades 12 and 13 if they want to continue on to university.
+Children in Montreal start school at the age of five in a maternelle and usually finish at 17.
+Grade 1 to 6 is école primaire and école secondaire is from grade 7 to 11.

 Language in schools in Montreal

-In French language schools, English is taught as a second language and English immersion programmes are also available.
-There are also fully bilingual schools in Quebec, where both English and French are taught as a first language.
-Many of the private schools in Montreal are also bilingual.
+In French-language schools, English is taught as a second language, while English-immersion programmes are also available.
+There are also fully bilingual schools in Quebec, with many private schools in Montreal offering bilingual instruction as well.

 Private schools in Montreal

-Children who want to attend a private high school will have to pass an entrance exam and will have to have performed well throughout primary school.
+Children who want to attend a private high school must pass an entrance exam and demonstrate academic excellence throughout their primary schooling.